barbarer/py4e-int/_sources/tuples/Exercises.rst

    :answer_c: array
    :answer_d: str
    :correct: d
-   :feedback_a: Try again!
+   :feedback_a: Incorrect!
+A list would use [].
+Try again.
-   :feedback_b: Try again!
+   :feedback_b: Incorrect!
+To create a tuple with a single item, there must be a comma after the first item.
+Try again.
-   :feedback_c: Try again!
+   :feedback_c: Incorrect!
+Arrays do not exist in Python.
+Try again.
    :feedback_d: Correct!
 To create a tuple with a single item, there must be a comma after the first item.

    What is the type of the following variable?